 CMF has always operated on a residency model – typically, artists must come for a minimum of 5 nights and participate in multiple events.
 This model significantly reduces the amount of transport emissions, for both international and local transport.

-Compared to 2022, more artists took transfer flights in 2023, and you can see the difference in emissions that this can make.
+Compared to 2022, more artists took transfer flights in 2023, and you can see the difference in emissions that this can make, while in 2024 more artists took slow travel methods rather than multiple flights and the difference is clear in the numbers.

 WCM is actively working with artists to try and encourage direct flights to Ireland rather than multiple transfer flights.